Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/creek-river-dbcontext.md

 3. **Database Provider**: We use `UseNpgsql()` to specify that we're using PostgreSQL as our database provider.
 This method comes from the `Npgsql.EntityFrameworkCore.PostgreSQL` package.

-4. **Connection String**: The `GetConnectionString("DefaultConnection")` method retrieves the connection string from our configuration using User Secrets.
+4. **Connection String**: The `GetConnectionString("CreekRiverDbConnectionString")` method retrieves the connection string from our configuration using User Secrets.

 This is a clean, minimal setup that focuses on the essentials.
 In the next chapters, we'll add our API endpoints using the Minimal API approach, which allows us to define endpoints directly without the need for controller classes.